Subscribe

 You were so frustrated with the current solutions, decided to build your own rather than buy and implement something that existed.

-So, you’re like exactly 0 of your customers.
+So, you’re like exactly none of your customers.

 Your customers have day jobs, and you’re lucky if this is one the top three problems they’re experiencing right now.
-And yet, that’s the list of problems they have the budget and time to solve.
+And yet, those three problems are what they have the budget and time to solve.

-So, you have to find and interview potential customers, to learn what they are actually like, using your experience as the justification of your initial theory (as described in that article), iterating until you actually do understand your customers, rather than yourself.
+So, you have to find and interview potential customers, to learn what they are actually like, using your experience as the justification of your initial theory (as described in that article), iterating until you actually do understand your customers.

 6. Others have this problem, and will choose my solution.